VASUQI

 Copenhagen, DK

-Sagar Manthan (painting), circa 1820 — public domain (Wikimedia Commons)
+Sagar Manthan (painting), circa 1820 — public domain (Wikimedia Commons / British Museum source)